 The weather and mood both were dull, but later enjoyed the sunset’s beauty from the Corniche.

 The previous day I booked a local train ticket for Cairo from Misr Railway Station.
 On the fourteenth day, I left Alexandria after breakfast.

 The train journey was not tiring and was better than the road trip from Cairo to Alexandria.
 I spent only 30 EGP on the train ticket where 1000 EGP had to count on the road trip.

 In the afternoon, I reached Cairo and stayed overnight at the City View Hotel.

 Camping in the White Desert, Black Desert, Valley of El Haize, Crystal Mountain, Valley of Agabat, White Desert National Park

 I had to come back to Cairo for a tour of Bahariya Oasis, but it is also possible to stay in Giza.
-On the fifteenth day, after breakfast, left for Bahariya Oasis.
+On the fifteenth day, after breakfast, left for a trip to Bahariya Oasis.
 Two days camping tour started with Bedouin lunch at a local restaurant.

 Then visited Black Desert, Crystal Mountain, Valley of Agabat, and the White Desert.
 Each place was very picturesque for the natural rock formations.

 It was a solo camping tour with a fire-roasted dinner and stayed overnight in the tent at White Desert National Park.